aosabook/500lines/image-filters/image-filters.markdown

 things can go wrong; for example, triggering the wrong action with key presses.
 As we add complexity, we add more potential problems, such as updating the image state incorrectly, or miscalculating pixel colors after applying a filter.
-I also (some think weirdly) just enjoy writing unit tests.
-Whilst some people seem to think of testing as a thing that delays checking code in, I see tests as my #1 debugging tool, and an opportunity to deeply understand what is going on in my code.
+I also just enjoy (some think weirdly) writing unit tests.
+Whilst some people seem to think of testing as a thing that delays checking code in, I see tests as my #1 debugging tool, and as an opportunity to deeply understand what is going on in my code.

-I adore Processing but, as covered above, it’s designed as a tool for artists to create visual applications, and in this area, maybe unit testing isn’t a huge concern.
+I adore Processing, but it’s designed to create visual applications, and in this area maybe unit testing isn’t a huge concern.
 It’s clear it isn’t written for testability; in fact it’s written in such a way that makes it untestable, as is.
 Part of this is because it hides complexity, and some of that hidden complexity is really useful in writing unit